 4. Big Sur, California

-Lauded as “the longest and most scenic stretch of undeveloped coastline in the contiguous United States,” the Big Sur is a mountainous region of the Central Coast of California.
+Big Sur, renowned as one of the most beautiful places to elope in the US is lauded as “the longest and most scenic stretch of undeveloped coastline in the contiguous United States,” the Big Sur is a mountainous region of the Central Coast of California.
 It is a highly popular tourist destination that offers hiking, camping, and other outdoor activities.

 As Big Sur is a long stretch of mountains, there are several notable attractions you can look into for your elopement.
 State Parks such as Garrapata, Andrew Molera, Pfeiffer Big Sur, and Julia Pfeiffer Burns are examples of ideal spots for your “I do.”